cornucopia-rs/website/book/introduction/installation.md

 ```

 ## Container manager
-When running in managed mode, Cornucopia spawns a postgres container that acts as an ephemeral database.
+When running in managed mode, Cornucopia spawns a container running a PostgreSQL instance that acts as an ephemeral database.
 Therefore, you need a working `docker` or `podman` command available on your system.

 #### Docker
 To use Cornucopia with `docker` on Linux, non-sudo users need to be in the docker group.
 For a step-by-step guide, please read the official Docker [installation](https://docs.docker.com/get-docker/) and [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) docs.